terrylinooo/messenger/README.md

 - Slack
 - Slack Webhook
 - Mail
-- Smtp
+- SMTP
 - SendGrid
 - MailGun
-- MailGun Smtp
+- MailGun SMTP
 - Gmail

+More modules will come in the future...

 ## Installation